Matrix representation of Picard--Lefschetz--Pham theory near the real plane in $\mathbb{C}^2$: Representation of surfaces through relative homologies

 \subsubsection{Visual notations and examples}

 Let us use some benefits of a rather simple geometrical situation and introduce visual notations for paths in $\NR^2 \setminus \sigma$.
-These notations are explained in details in Appendix~B. We should note that the same notations are used in \cite{Pham2011}, V.3.3. with the only comment ``The interpretation of this picture is left to the imagination of the reader''.
+These notations are explained in detail in Appendix~\ref{app:B}.
+We should note that the same notations are used in \cite[V.3.3.]{Pham2011} with the only comment ``The interpretation of this picture is left to the imagination of the reader''.